Europe Italy

 It was rebuilt in the 1700s in the Neoclassical style.
 The crypt is the only existing structure that is from the original cathedral which dates back to the 6th century.
 The façade and the interior are beautiful and well worth a visit.
 There was a sign hanging up outside the door when you can visit.

-I hope this Treviso travel guide has convinced out to visit this authentic Italian city.
+I hope this Treviso, Italy travel guide has convinced you to visit this authentic Italian city.
 It is one of my favorite places with all the great restaurants and things to do.
-I hope you love Treviso as much as I do!
+Are you convinced?
+Are you going to visit Treviso?
+If you have been before, tell us your favorite spots.
+Comment Below!

 You may also like...